ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 SAN (network attached), premium OSs, and SW Add-ons will be charged hourly or monthly, by the instance, depending on the instance provisioned on the dedicated host.
 Pricing for these components is consistent with the existing offering on public instances and dedicated instances.

-For example, a dedicated instance provisioned on a dedicated host with the following configuration will not be charged by the instance. vCPU, RAM and local storage are included in dedicated host charges.
+For example, a dedicated instance provisioned on a dedicated host with the following configuration will not be charged by the instance. vCPU, RAM, local storage and uplink port speeds are included in dedicated host charges.

 * 8 vCPU
 * 16 GB RAM
 * 100 GB Local SSD first disc
 * 400 GB Local SSD second disc
 * 400 GB Local SSD third disc
+* 1  Gbps public and prive network uplinks (dedicated host)